mocobeta/sandbox-lucene-10557/migration/README.md

 You cannot:

-* simulate original authors and timestamps; they have to be preserved in free-text forms.
+* simulate original issue reporters or comment authors; they have to be preserved in free-text forms.
 * migrate attached files (patches, images, etc.) to GitHub; these have to remain in Jira.
    * it's not allowed to programmatically upload files and attach them to issues.
-* create hyperlinks from issues to GitHub accounts (reporters, comment authors, etc.) by mentions; otherwise everyone will receive a huge volume of notifications.
-   * still accounts can be noted with a markup `@xxxx` (without mentioning) in their right place
-* "bulk" import issues/comments.
-Each resource has to be posted one by one.
-Migration would take many hours (perhaps days?) due to the severe API call rate limit.